 If you are creating files in Adobe InDesign, QuarkXPress or Microsoft Word please ensure that you export or save your files as print ready PDF files.
-We cannot accept application files created in these software’s.
+We cannot accept the original files created in these software’s.

 Microsoft Word documents